2020 Summer Olympics opening ceremony: "A Welcome from the Host"

-Then, veteran singer Misia, who wore a dress designed "to honour the LGBTQ+ community and symbolise the fight for LGBTQ+ equality" made by openly gay costume designer Tomo Koizumi, singing the National Anthem of Japan while the flag was raised up by the members of the Japan Self-Defense Forces.
-After the Japanese National Anthem was sung, a tribute was paid for those who had died from COVID-19, the 2011 Tōhoku earthquake and tsunami, and especially for the victims of the Munich 1972 massacre, one year before the 50th anniversary of that massacre.
+Then, veteran singer Misia, who wore a dress designed "to honour the LGBTQ+ community and symbolise the fight for LGBTQ+ equality" made by openly gay costume designer Tomo Koizumi, sang the National Anthem of Japan while the flag was raised up by the members of the Japan Self-Defense Forces.
+After the Japanese National Anthem was sung, a tribute was paid for those who had died from COVID-19 and for the victims of the Munich 1972 massacre, one year before the 50th anniversary of that massacre.
 The actor Mirai Moriyama appeared up dressed in white and, after striking a pose of mourning, performed a butō dance in the middle of the stadium, while tenebrous and funereal music played.
 Subsequently, a moment of silence was observed at the culmination of this section of the ceremony.

-A Lasting Legacy
+"A Lasting Legacy"

-The unveiling of the Olympic Rings, which were made from trees planted from seeds during the 1964 Olympics, followed.
+The unveiling of the Olympic Rings, which were made from trees planted in the Olympic Village during the 1964 Summer Olympics.
 It starred tap-dancing performers wearing hanten coats, which were traditionally worn by Edo-era craftspeople and carpenters and evoked Japanese summertime festivals, at which this style of clothing is common, as they built what has either been described as a mock Olympic Village or a matsuri, as the rings were brought while being surrounded by Japanese paper lanterns.

 A pre-recorded video was shown of Muhammad Yunus receiving the Olympic Laurel award in Bangladesh, because Yunus could not travel to Japan due to travel restrictions related to the COVID-19 pandemic in that country.

-Here Together
+"Here Together"

 Parade of Nations

 The Parade of Nations followed with the team delegations marching into the stadium.

 Before the athletes marched, a videotaped section was shown showcasing how the world trained for these challenging Olympics.